 - The hatches are closed at night and are fitted with an alarm to ensure any unauthorised entry/exit is notified immediately to the Concierge.
 The hatches are also monitored by the Concierge via CCTV.

 - For child protection reasons accompanying adults must sleep in the two allocated adult cabins.
-These are connected to the Concierge cabin by phone.

 From our Collections